NCCI Edits, LCD/NCD, and Medical Necessity

 Test Your Knowledge

-An NCCI edit pairs two CPT codes, and the modifier indicator allows a bypass when appropriate.
-The record shows two distinct anatomic sites.
+An NCCI PTP edit has a modifier indicator of 1, and the record documents two distinct anatomic sites.
 What is the best action?

 A